kitten/sweetsour/README.md

 <br />

-This is a reference implementation of a CSS (-in-JS) parser, accepting both CSS strings and interpolations, and outputting ISTF, according to the current [ISTF specification](https://github.com/cssinjs/istf-spec).
+This is a reference implementation of a CSS (-in-JS) parser, accepting both CSS strings and interpolations, and outputting ISTF, according to the [ISTF specification](https://github.com/cssinjs/istf-spec).

 ## Status

 **Work in Progress: Not ready for any use!**

-Currently work is ongoing to build: **The parser (~60%)**
+Currently work is ongoing to build: **The parser (~80%)**

 - [ ] Parser
 - [ ] Transform tool with plugin support
 - [ ] Reference Babel plugin
 - [ ] Flattener for nested CSS (plugin)
 - [ ] Static prefixer (plugin)

+An up-to-date snapshot of the [ISTF specification](./docs/istf-spec-snapshot.md) is committed to this repo to avoid confusion while the spec is still being tweaked and expanded.

 ## Motivation